3-Day San Juan Islands Wildlife Cruise

 After arrival, you will have plenty of time to explore on your own.
 Hiking, kayak and bike rentals, tennis and swimming, are all possibilities for you to enjoy.
-Dinner is on your own in the evening at Roche Harbor Resort or Friday Harbor (October).
+Dinner is on your own in the evening in Friday Harbor (October).

 On Day 2 we’ll board the Glacier Spirit at 9:30 for a wonderful day of sightseeing and hiking through the San Juan Islands.
 We will journey to famous Sucia Island State Park for 2 hours of hiking.